Spasticity: Spasticity and clonus

 Clonus (i.e. involuntary, rhythmic, muscular contractions and relaxations) tends to co-exist with spasticity in many cases of stroke and spinal cord injury likely due to their common physiological origins.
 Some consider clonus as simply an extended outcome of spasticity.
 Although closely linked, clonus is not seen in all patients with spasticity.
 Clonus tends to not be present with spasticity in patients with significantly increased muscle tone, as the muscles are constantly active and therefore not engaging in the characteristic on/off cycle of clonus.
 Clonus results due to an increased motor neuron excitation (decreased action potential threshold) and is common in muscles with long conduction delays, such as the long reflex tracts found in distal muscle groups.
 Clonus is commonly seen in the ankle but may exist in other distal structures as well, such as the knee or spine.

+Characteristics of spasticity

+A commonly known feature of spasticity, known as Clasp-knife response is the sudden decrease of tone after initial resistance, also referred to as a lengthening reaction or a "catch-yield sequence".
+This is because of inverse stretch reflex activation mediated by the Golgi tendon organ on sustained muscle stretching resulting in sudden relaxation of the muscle.